quicwg/base-drafts/draft-ietf-quic-transport.md

 consider the client address to have been validated.

-Prior to validating the client address, servers MUST NOT send more than three times as many bytes as the number of bytes they have received.
+Prior to validating the client address, servers MUST NOT send more than three times as many octets as the number of octets they have received.
 This limits the magnitude of any amplification attack that can be mounted using spoofed source addresses.
+In determining this limit, servers only count the size of successfully processed packets.

 To ensure that the server is not overly constrained by this restriction, clients MUST send UDP datagrams with at least 1200 octets of payload until the server